Last updated: Sept. 14, 2021

 Where in Texas can I get an abortion?

 Because of regulations like those enacted as part of House Bill 2 in 2013, there has been a dramatic drop in the number of abortion providers in Texas.
 The following cities have one or more abortion providers: Austin, Dallas, Fort Worth, El Paso, Houston, McAllen, Waco, and San Antonio.
 For a full list of abortion providers in Texas, go to: www.needabortion.org.

 What are my options for an abortion procedure?

-Your doctor will give you an abortion either by giving you a pill to take, or by performing a procedure in the doctor’s office.
+Your doctor will conduct the abortion either by giving you a pill to take or by performing a procedure in the doctor’s office.
 Both options are effective and safe forms of terminating a pregnancy.
 Your choice depends on a number of factors including your preference, how far along you are in your pregnancy, and available options at your abortion provider.
 Talk to your doctor about which option is best for you.

 Can I get an abortion in Texas if I’m under 18 years old?

 Yes.
 If you are under 18, Texas law generally requires you to get the consent of your parent or legal guardian.
 If you are legally emancipated, you do not need the consent of a parent or legal guardian.

 What if I don’t have consent for an abortion from my parent or legal guardian?